slsu0424/slsu0424.github.io/_posts/2024-05-29-primer-ai-ethics-regulation-healthcare.md

 >Unregulated tools could be more vulnerable to lawsuits, ... because they aren’t protected by the “preemption doctrine,” which bars some claims against regulated devices on the theory that they’re known to be safe enough and effective enough to have received FDA clearance.

 I found this comment striking because to my knowledge, there are no known LLMs that have been [approved](https://www.fdli.org/2023/12/tech-support-fdas-evolving-regulatory-plan-for-drug-and-device-enabling-software) by the FDA.
-To note, this should not be mistaken for AI-enabled devices that use deep learning algorithms that have been recently approved by the FDA (e.g., [Eko Low Ejection Fraction Tool (ELEFT)](https://www.accessdata.fda.gov/cdrh_docs/pdf23/K233409.pdf))
+To note, this should not be mistaken for AI-enabled devices that use deep learning algorithms that have been recently approved by the FDA (e.g., [Eko Low Ejection Fraction Tool](https://www.accessdata.fda.gov/cdrh_docs/pdf23/K233409.pdf))

 If there is increased liability for using such tools, then there is little incentive for adopting these in real-world settings.